Additional Support Programs and Resources

 Our office can help steer you in the right direction if you want to upgrade to complete a grade 12 diploma/equivalency or GED.

 - Grade 12 and High School – Diploma, Equivalency or Certificate – Which is Right for You (PDF, 670 KB)

 Parents aged 16 to 25 who have not completed high school are eligible for the Learning, Earning and Parenting (LEAP) Program.

 - This program provides client-centered supports for young parents to help get a Grade 12 diploma or equivalency.

 - Financial support is available for school-related expenses along with some other incentives.

-Assistance with bus fare, monthly bus pass or fuel costs for a vehicle may be provided to eligible persons in an approved activity such as basic education, community placement, employment placement, LEAP and this is supported by the caseworker.
+Assistance with bus fare, monthly bus pass or fuel costs for a vehicle may be provided to eligible persons in an approved activity, such as basic education, community placement, employment placement and LEAP - and this is supported by the caseworker.
 Transportation costs may be provided if you are in school, training, looking for work or volunteering.
 Assistance may also be provided for medical appointments.

 Other Financial Assistance